gauthamchettiar/gauthamchettiar.github.io/_posts/2021-06-12-P005-personal-i-am-an-artist.md

 Will I repeat the same mistake when I explore a new hobby?
 I will surely try not to!

-This post holds proof of what had happened, and hopefuly in future there would be a one to show how I rectified it!
+This post holds proof of what had happened, and hopefully in future, there would be a one to show how I rectified it!

 Till then...
-Have a good Day!!!
+Have a Good Day!!!